‘In the middle of a pandemic, they’re selling beans’: Chris Cuomo blasts Trump for hawking Goya

 “On your dime, in the middle of a pandemic, they’re selling beans,” said Cuomo, who recovered from covid-19 in the spring.
 “Are you kidding me?
 Seriously?
 Seriously?”

-Cuomo’s criticism capped off a seventh day of backlash against America’s largest Hispanic-owned food company after chief executive Robert Unanue proclaimed “we’re all truly blessed” to have Trump as president at a White House event last week.
+Cuomo’s criticism capped off a seventh day of backlash against the nation’s largest Hispanic-owned food company after chief executive Robert Unanue proclaimed “we’re all truly blessed” to have Trump as president at a White House event last week.

 Trump, his children and White House officials have taken to social media to offer support for the brand.
-Earlier on Wednesday, the president tweeted that Goya was “doing GREAT,” adding, “The Radical Left smear machine backfired, people are buying like crazy!”
-Donald Trump Jr. posted on Instagram late Wednesday to emphasize that his dinner featured “a lot of Goya products.”
+Earlier on Wednesday, the president tweeted Goya was “doing GREAT,” adding, “The Radical Left smear machine backfired, people are buying like crazy!”
+Donald Trump Jr. posted on Instagram late Wednesday to emphasize his dinner featured “a lot of Goya products.”

 “I’m actually drinking my Goya Malta, supporting some people who have some guts in the culture war,” said Trump Jr., showing off the nonalcoholic malt beverage. “[I] like those that have guts, it’s sort of nice.
 Unfortunately, it’s lacking these days, but it’s okay.
 When we win, we’ll be able to enforce that a little bit better.”

-As The Post’s John Wagner reported, Ivanka Trump faced bipartisan criticism this week over the photo of her holding Goya beans — with the caption, “If it’s Goya, it has to be good” — with many claiming the photo was an ethics violation.
+As The Washington Post’s John Wagner reported, Ivanka Trump faced bipartisan criticism this week over the photo of her holding Goya beans — with the caption, “If it’s Goya, it has to be good” — with many claiming the photo was an ethics violation.
 Federal ethics laws prevent federal employees, such as Ivanka Trump, from using their positions “to endorse any product, service or enterprise.”

-White House spokeswoman Carolina Hurley pushed back against Ivanka Trump’s critics in a statement to The Post Wednesday morning.
+White House spokeswoman Carolina Hurley pushed back against Ivanka Trump’s critics in a statement to The Post on Wednesday morning.

 “Only the media and the cancel culture movement would criticize Ivanka for showing her personal support for a company that has been unfairly mocked, boycotted and ridiculed for supporting this administration — one that has consistently fought for and delivered for the Hispanic community,” Hurley said.
 “Ivanka is proud of this strong, Hispanic-owned business with deep roots in the U.S. and has every right to express her personal support.”

 On CNN, Cuomo pinged the White House for anonymously disseminating a list of negative talking points about Anthony S. Fauci, the nation’s top infectious-disease expert.
-While the White House sought to distance itself from the USA Today op-ed penned by trade adviser Peter Navarro that blasted Fauci, Cuomo said Trump needed to show greater action in his support of Fauci instead of shifting the blame toward states and health officials.
+While the White House sought to distance itself from the USA Today op-ed written by trade adviser Peter Navarro that blasted Fauci, Cuomo said Trump needed to show greater action in his support of Fauci instead of shifting the blame toward states and health officials.

 It’s also why Trump peddling for Goya goes far beyond identity politics, he said.